flows-network/slack-calculator/README.md

-After that, click the Check button to see your flow details.
+Now, click the Check button to see your flow details.
 As soon as the flow function's status becomes `ready` and the flow's status became `running`, the Slack calculator App goes live.
 Go ahead and calulate away in Slack!

 ![image](https://user-images.githubusercontent.com/45785633/226889061-a2443258-d8bf-4376-922a-dd85bd894d73.png)